 - executable built for incompatible arch (using CPU feature not available on this platform)

-- shared library (DLL) path / arch issues
+- shared / dynamic library run-time search path issues

 The dry run does not output any files besides temporary files.
 For example, in a simulation, the dry run might run one complete time step.
 To test file I/O, optionally write temporary file(s) using the same file format.
 An advanced dry run might read in those temporary files and do a basic sanity check.

 By our definition, a dry run is distinct from an integration test.
 A dry run of the program just checks that the platform environment is OK to run with this binary.
 The dry run checks simply that the code executes without crashing.
 The dry run does not emphasize deep checks of program output as an integration test would.
 Consider making the dry run return code be 0 for compatibility with CMake and other high level build systems.

 Implement a check of the dry run with CMake:

 PASS_REGULAR_EXPRESSION to verify the special dry run text you put in the executable code.
 The dry run test normally returns code zero, but PASS_REGULAR_EXPRESSION ignore the executable return code.